-&lt;sup>34 Delete from the list at clause 9.1.4 any of the additional services that the Contractor is not going to be providing under the Contract to the persons specified in clause 9.1.3.
+&lt;sup>32 Delete from the list at clause 9.1.4 any of the additional services that the Contractor is not going to be providing under the Contract to the persons specified in clause 9.1.3.

-&lt;sup>35 Clauses 9.1.5 and 9.1.6 only need to be included if the parties agree that the Contractor will provide additional services that are not funded by the global sum.
+&lt;sup>33 Clauses 9.1.5 and 9.1.6 only need to be included if the parties agree that the Contractor will provide additional services that are not funded by the global sum.
 If the parties do so agree, details need to be inserted at clause 9.1.5 of the patients to whom such services will be provided, and where particular additional services specified in clause 9.1.6 are to be provided to particular patients (for example maternity medical services is to be provided to one group of patients and minor surgery is to be provided to a different group of patients), the spaces in square brackets at clause 9.1.5 should be completed to make it clear which additional services included at clause 9.1.6 are to be provided to which patients: any additional services that the Contractor will not be providing to patients specified in clause 9.1.5 need to be deleted from clause 9.1.6.

-- (c) [vaccines and immunisations]; - (d) [childhood vaccines and immunisations]; - (e) [child health surveillance services]; - (f) [maternity medical services]; - (g) [minor surgery]. - [In addition to the additional services specified in clauses 9.1.3, 9.1.7.
+- (c) [vaccines and immunisations];

+- (d) [childhood vaccines and immunisations];

+- (e) [child health surveillance services];

+- (f) [maternity medical services];

+- (g) [minor surgery].

+- [In addition to the additional services specified in clauses 9.1.3, 9.1.7.
 9.1.4, 9.1.5, and 9.1.6 the Contractor shall provide child health surveillance services to [specify here any patients/categories of patients (other than patients who are recorded as being on the Contractor's list of patients) to whom the Contractor was providing child health surveillance services, either under regulation 28 of the National Health Service (General Medical Services) Regulations 1992 or pursuant to a default contract, on or immediately before the date this contract is to be entered into (see article 24 and 25 of the Transitional Order) (see article 24 and 25 of the Transitional Order)].
-The requirement to provide this additional service to the patients specified in this clause shall cease on the date on which any opt out of child health surveillance services in respect of the Contractor's own registered patients commences pursuant to Part 11 of the Contract]. - 9.1.8.
-[In addition to the additional services specified in clauses 9.1.3, 9.1.4, 9.1.5, and 9.1.6 the Contractor shall provide contraceptive services to [specify here any patients/categories of patients (other than patients who are recorded as being on the Contractor's list of patients) to whom the Contractor was providing contraceptive services, either under regulation 29 of the National Health Service (General Medical Services) Regulations 1992 or pursuant to a default contract, on or immediately before the date this contract is to be entered into (see article 24 and 25 of the Transitional Order)] The requirement to provide this additional service to the patients specified in this clause shall cease on the date on which any opt out of contraceptive services in respect of the Contractor's own registered patients commences pursuant to Part 11 of the Contract]. - 9.1.9.
+The requirement to provide this additional service to the patients specified in this clause shall cease on the date on which any opt out of child health surveillance services in respect of the Contractor's own registered patients commences pursuant to Part 11 of the Contract].34

+- 9.1.8.
+Reserved.

+- 9.1.9.
 [In addition to the additional services specified in clauses 9.1.3, 9.1.4, 9.1.5, and 9.1.6, the Contractor shall provide maternity medical services to [specify here any patients/categories of patients (other than patients who are recorded as being on the Contractor's list of patients) to whom the Contractor was providing contraceptive services either under regulation 31 of the National Health Service (General Medical Services) Regulations 1992 or pursuant to a default contract, on or immediately before the date the Contract is to be entered into (see article 24 and 25 of the Transitional Order)].
 The requirement to provide this additional service to the patients specified in this clause shall cease on the date on which any opt out of maternity medical services in respect of the Contractor's own registered patients commences pursuant to Part 11 of the Contract].

+- 9.1.10.
+[Nothing in clauses 9.1.7 to 9.1.9 shall prevent the Contractor from subsequently terminating its responsibility for patients not registered with the Contractor pursuant to clause 13.7].

+- 9.1.11. [